PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - **Alternative to:** Google Analytics
 - [Ackee on GitHub](https://github.com/electerious/Ackee)

-[Ackee](https://ackee.electerious.com/) is a barebone, Node.js based analytics tool with a strong focus on privacy.
+[Ackee](https://ackee.electerious.com/) is a barebones Node.js based analytics tool with a strong focus on privacy.
 It doesn't store any cookies, and supports numerous methods of self-hosted deployments.
 You can also build custom tools upon Ackee using its GraphQL API.

 #### Who is Ackee for?